vuw-research-computing/raapoi-tools/docs/index.md

 * --pty - Required to run interactively
 * --cpus-per-task=2 - requests 2 CPUs, can also use the -c flag, eg. -c 2
 * --mem=2G - requests 2 GigaBytes (GB) of RAM.
-* --time=2-00:00 - requests a runtime of up to 2 days (format is DAYS-HOURS:MINUTES), this is important in case the cluster or partition has a limited run-time, for example if an outage window is approaching.
+* --time=08:00:00 - requests a runtime of up to 8 hours (format is DAYS-HOURS:MINUTES:SECONDS), this is important in case the cluster or partition has a limited run-time, for example if an outage window is approaching.
 Keep in mind time is a resource along with CPU and Memory.
 * --partition=main - requests a certain partition, in this case it requests the main partition, see the section on using cluster partitions for more information.
-* R - the command you wish to run, this could also be matlab, mathematica, SAS, etc. (just remember to load the module first)# Parallel Jobs
+* R - the command you wish to run, this could also be matlab, python, etc. (just remember to load the module first)

 # Parallel processing